xwu20/wmg_agent/README.md

     }

 For convenience, we provide some of the predefined Boxoban levels from [https://github.com/deepmind/boxoban-levels](https://github.com/deepmind/boxoban-levels).
-If using these Boxoban levels in your work, please honor their attached license, and cite as follows:
+If using this data in your work, please honor their [license](data/boxoban-levels-master/LICENSE), and cite as follows:

     @misc{boxobanlevels,
       author = {Arthur Guez, Mehdi Mirza, Karol Gregor, Rishabh Kabra, Sebastien Racaniere, Theophane Weber, David Raposo, Adam Santoro, Laurent Orseau, Tom Eccles, Greg Wayne, David Silver, Timothy Lillicrap, Victor Valdes},